ibm-cloud-docs/sap-reference-architecture/sap-ra-index.md

 # Getting started with IBM Cloud SAP reference architecture
 {: #getting-started}

-The {{site.data.keyword.cloud}} architecture provides superior technical capabilities such as a software definable environment critical to a cloud infrastructure, programmable interfaces, and hundreds of hardware and network configurations.
+The {{site.data.keyword.cloud}} architecture provides superior technical capabilities, such as a software definable environment critical to a cloud infrastructure, programmable interfaces, and hundreds of hardware and network configurations.
 It's designed to deliver a higher level of flexibility (by mixing virtual and dedicated servers to fit a variety of workloads), automation of interfaces, and hybrid deployment options.
 The {{site.data.keyword.cloud_notm}} SAP-Certified Infrastructure offering for SAP HANA and SAP NetWeaver provides you with a best-fit selection.
-This selection includes bare metal and virtualization-based servers on top of which the SAP software stack is run.
+This selection includes bare metal and virtualization-based servers on which the SAP software stack is run.

 ## Reference architecture
 {: #ref-arch}